All comparisonsTask Managers

 Taskheat

-Apple Reminders fails first because task dependencies cannot be modeled as connected flows.
+Apple Reminders fails first because it breaks when task dependencies cannot be modeled as connected flows.

 Verdict